How I Went From Photographer to Filmmaker With No Budget or Experience

 - • travel expenses

-- • equipment overheating
+- • overheating gear

-5. Casting: Use Your Existing Network
+5. Casting: Use Your Own Network for Real Stories

-- • yourself (voiceover + b-roll works great!)
+- • yourself (voiceover + b-roll works perfectly)

 - • your daily routine as an artist